 Paying for college can be a challenging task.
-I am convinced that almost every college students asks him/herself if there is another way they can get money for school such as business and hospitality management schools.
+I am convinced that almost every college students asks him/herself if there is another way they can get money for school.
 While I think it is important to reduce your spending in college, it is also important to understand the different forms of financial aid that is available.
 It’s essential to understand the differences between them because if you misunderstand a loan for a grant, you could be stuck later paying back that money (and some).

 Scholarships and Grants